 Supplementary Authorizations for Multiple Subject and Standard Elementary Teaching Credentials

-Holders of Multiple Subject or Standard Elementary Teaching Credentials may have one or more of the subjects listed below added to their credential as a supplementary authorization by verifying completion of the following requirements.
+Holders of Multiple Subject or Standard Elementary Teaching Credentials may have one or more of the subjects listed below added to their credential as a Supplementary Authorization by verifying completion of the following requirements.

 Requirements for Holders of Multiple Subject and Standard Elementary Teaching Credentials